Skip to main content

 Albertina Roca

-Made in Italy since the ancient Roman times, prosciutto is an Italian delicacy made from a pig’s hind leg meat (bacon and pancetta, on the other hand, come from the belly).
+Made in Italy since the ancient Roman times, prosciutto is an Italian delicacy made from a pig’s hind leg meat.
 ‘Prosciutto cotto’ refers to cooked ham, whereas ‘Prosciutto crudo’ is raw and cured.
-In the USA, we tend to associate the term ‘prosciutto’ with the cured “crudo” variety.
+In the USA, we tend to associate the term with the cured “crudo” variety.
 You can purchase it in pre-sliced wafer-thin pieces, or as a whole leg to use as a centerpiece to a lavish family meal.

-Practically every region in Italy has its own version of prosciutto, each slightly different to the next, and the most prestigious varieties tend to come from northern and central Italy.
-The taste and texture of each prosciutto depends largely on the breed of pig, its diet, altitude, processing techniques, and other factors.
+Practically every region in Italy has its own version, each slightly different to the next, but the most prestigious varieties tend to come from northern and central Italy.
+The taste and texture of each depends largely on the breed of pig, its diet, altitude, processing techniques, and other factors.

 How is Prosciutto Made?

-Like most hams, prosciutto can be enjoyed by itself but is usually eaten as an accompaniment, topping or wrapping for other foods.
+Like most hams, this can be enjoyed by itself but is usually eaten as an accompaniment, topping or wrapping for other foods.
 Italians will often wrap it around a chunk of cheese, or skewer it alongside olives and fresh fruit.
 It also tastes great on pizza or in salads and sandwiches.
-There’s really no end to the amount of ways you can enjoy prosciutto!

 Types of Prosciutto